Harper, Phillies tie World Series mark with 5 HR, top Astros

 Maybe Harper saw McCullers tipping his pitches?

-“I think any time you have information, you want to be able to give that to your teammates at any point,” Harper said.
-“Anytime I can help my teammates, throughout the whole season, we’ve done that.”

-Whatever the quiet counseling was, it worked, and Bohm lined his first postseason homer leading off the second inning and the 1,000th in World Series history into the left field seats for 3-0 lead.
+Whatever the quiet counseling was, it worked, and Bohm lined his first postseason homer and the 1,000th in World Series history into the left field seats for 3-0 lead.

 So c’mon, Alec, fess up, what did Bryce tell you?

-“That’s between us,” Bohm said with a shrug and a big smile.
+”That’s between us,” Bohm said on TV with a shrug and a big smile.

 Marsh took the baton on the long-ball relay and knocked one into the right field seats that was dropped by a young kid from Delaware.
 The home run stood after a brief review – as it seems nothing can interfere with Philadelphia’s playoff push – and it was 4-0.